rohitagr0310/dw-code/CODE_OF_CONDUCT.md

 ## Credits

-Our Code of Conduct is inspired by the Contributor Covenant and tailored to fit our **dw-code** project.
+Our Code of Conduct is inspired by the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html) and tailored to fit our dw-code community.

-Thank you for contributing positively to the **dw-code** community.
-Together, we can create an environment that fosters learning, collaboration, and creativity for everyone.
+Thank you for contributing positively to the dw-code community.
+Together, we can create an environment that fosters learning, collaboration, and creativity for everyone

 ---